-ProfileProf.
-Andrew Hugill MA PhD (b.
-1957) is a composer and musicologist, computer scientist and literary scholar.
-He is Director of the Centre for Creative Computing at Bath Spa University, UK.
-For a full academic CV please contact him directly.
+Prof. Andrew Hugill MA PhD (b.
+1957) is a semi-retired composer and musicologist working in creative computing, health and pataphysics.
+He is Founding Professor of Creative Computing at University of Leicester and Director of Hugill Innovations Ltd. For a full CV please contact him directly.

-His compositions have been performed and broadcast worldwide, and include: the interactive online opera 'The Imaginary Voyage', which features Land of Lace; the Secret Garden opera-ballet installation, which was viewed by over 36,000 people at the 2014 'Post-Humanist Desire' show in the Museum of Contemporary Art, Taipei; Pianolith for piano and grinding rock sounds, 'Island Symphon'y for orchestra and live electronics, and Catalogue de Grenouilles for massed frog recordings, piano and optional ensemble.
+His compositions have been performed and broadcast worldwide, and include: the interactive online opera 'The Imaginary Voyage', which features Land of Lace; the Secret Garden opera-ballet installation, which was viewed by over 36,000 people at the 2014 'Post-Humanist Desire' show in the Museum of Contemporary Art, Taipei;‚ Pianolith for piano and grinding rock sounds, 'Island Symphony' for orchestra and live electronics, and Catalogue de Grenouilles for massed frog recordings, piano and optional ensemble.
 He has been commissioned by the BBC, the Philharmonia Orchestra, Zen-On Music, The Opera Group, Arts Council England, and many others.

 He has supervised more than 20 PhD students and examined a similar number.
-He has been an external examiner at several universities and has advised on many new degree programmes and research initiatives.
+He has been an external examiner‚ at several universities and has advised on many new degree programmes and research initiatives.
 He has been a consultant for many large and small tech companies, arts organisations and community groups, educational projects and the BBC.

 Hugill was born Andrew Hugill Thomson in Chichester, England in 1957.

 He was a pupil at Stroud School, Romsey, then Monkton Combe School, Bath, before attending Keele University from 1976-1979, where he read English and Music.
 He continued at Keele for his Masters, gaining an MA in Composition in 1981, studying under Roger Marsh (composition) and Tim Souster (electronic and computer music).